 GeneCards Summary for UBTF Gene

-UBTF (Upstream Binding Transcription Factor, RNA Polymerase I) is a Protein Coding gene.
-Diseases associated with UBTF include gastric antral vascular ectasia and limited scleroderma.
-Among its related pathways are Akt Signaling Pathway and Assembly of RNA Polymerase-I Initiation Complex.
-GO annotations related to this gene include poly(A) RNA binding and binding.
+UBTF (Upstream Binding Transcription Factor) is a Protein Coding gene.
+Diseases associated with UBTF include Neurodegeneration, Childhood-Onset, With Brain Atrophy and Rare Syndromic Intellectual Disability.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and MAPK Signaling: Mitogen Stimulation Pathway.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is UBTFL1.

 Recognizes the ribosomal RNA gene promoter and activates transcription mediated by RNA polymerase I through cooperative interactions with the transcription factor SL1/TIF-IB complex.
 It binds specifically to the upstream control element.